 Every effort has been made to ensure the accuracy of our published course information, however our programmes are subject to ongoing review and development.
 Changing circumstances may necessitate alteration to, or the cancellation of, courses.

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-- 2017/18 Entry – 120 UCAS Tariff points, preferably to include Performing Arts, Drama, Dance or a related subject and A Level English or equivalent.
+120 UCAS Tariff points on the new UCAS Tariff, preferably to include Performing Arts, Drama, Dance or a related subject and A Level English or equivalent.

 Relevant experience will be taken into account and all offers are made on the basis of an audition workshop.